ARTICLE III. MEMBERSHIP AND DUES

 Section 1.
 Membership shall be of eight classes:

 a.
-Individual members – Any person interested in the purposes of the society shall be eligible to become a voting member.
+Individual (Digital Only) Members – Any person interested in the purposes of the Society shall be eligible to become a voting member.

 b.
-Student members – Any full-time student interested in the purposes of the society shall be eligible to become a voting member.
+Student & Senior Members – Any full-time student or Senior interested in the purposes of the Society shall be eligible to become a voting member.

 c.
-Family members – Any family unit of two or more persons interested in the purposes of the society shall be eligible for a single-family membership.
+Individual & Family Members – Any family unit of two or more persons interested in the purposes of the Society shall be eligible for a single-family membership.
 The heads (2) of each family unit shall each be entitled to vote.

 e.
-Friend Designation – A person or persons offering special support to the objectives of the society shall be eligible to vote.
+Friend of FOOA – One step above “Individual & Family” members; a person or persons offering special support to the objectives of the Society; entitled to one vote.

 f.
-Benefactor Designation – A person or persons offering special support to the objectives of the society shall be eligible to vote.
+Benefactor Designation – One step above a “Friend of FOOA” – a person or persons offering special support to the objectives of the Society; entitled to one vote.

 g.
-Founder Designation – A person or persons offering special support to the objectives of the society shall be eligible to vote.
+Founder Designation – One step above “Benefactor” – a person or persons offering special support to the objectives of the Society; entitled to one vote.